 Talking about money isn’t always an easy conversation, especially in the beginning.
 But trust me when I say it does get more fun.
 My husband and I regularly talk about our budget and future goals.
 Once we got in the habit, it became less of a chore and more fun to dream together.
 Our budget talks became less about expenses and more about the life we wanted to live.
 So don’t give up if your first budget talk doesn’t go as planned.
 There is all the reason in the world to stick with it.

 Not sure how to talk to your spouse about money?
-Schedule a Eureka Session for you and your spouse today and let us help you start the conversation.
+Schedule a Power Planning Session for you and your spouse today and let us help you start the conversation.
 Need help budgeting?
 Check out our How to Budget Guide here.
 Happy budgeting!